| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 SAN BRUNO, CALIFORNIA:

-On September 9, 2010 at 6:11 PM a 30 inch diameter buried natural gas pipeline operating at a pressure of 400 psia ruptured and burned in a single family home residential area in San Bruno, California.
-San Bruno is a southern suburb of San Francisco, close to the San Francisco airport.
+On September 9, 2010 at 6:11 PM a 30 inch diameter buried natural gas pipeline operating at a pressure of 400 psia ruptured and burned in a single family estate home residential area in San Bruno, California.
+San Bruno is a southern suburb of San Francisco, about 2 miles from the San Francisco airport.
 The homes near the rupture location each had lot sizes in excess of one acre.
+San Bruno had the benefit of probably the best available municipal fire fighting capacity in North America.

 Application of the formula for the radiation safety distance Rs gives: